FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - Ca –  transverse added mass coefficient (with respect to line displacement)
  - CdAx –  tangential drag coefficient (with respect to surface area, π*d*l)
  - CaAx – tangential added mass coefficient (with respect to line displacement)
+ - Cl – the crossflow VIV lift coefficient.
+If set to 0, then VIV calculations are disabled for the line.
+The theory of vortex induced vibrations can be found :ref:`here <version2>`

 Note: Non-linear values for the stiffness (EA) are an option in MoorDyn.
 For this, a file name can be provided instead of a number.
 This file must be located in the same folder as the main MoorDyn input file for MoorDyn-C or for MoorDyn-F